Summary record

 The mayor and chairwoman responds that the City and POST Luxembourg are in communication and that the building belongs to POST Luxembourg.
 There were various projects in the pipeline that did not necessarily reflect the City's vision.
 First, there were plans to create a hotel, at least in a significant portion of the building, but initially, this project seemed too complicated.
 However, this project now seems feasible.
 Nevertheless, the City cannot take a position before POST Luxembourg finalises its plan.

-he mayor and chairwoman is optimistic about finding a use for the building, and she notes that in the past, the Post Office building was more visible because Place Hamilius was used as a bus terminal.
+The mayor and chairwoman is optimistic about finding a use for the building, and she notes that in the past, the Post Office building was more visible because Place Hamilius was used as a bus terminal.
 But going even further back, the square was once occupied by the Aldringen school, which was demolished in the 1960s to make way for the bus terminals.
 And when this school existed, there was no clear view of the Post Office building.

 Currently, Place Hamilius is not in great condition as it is still partly under construction, but the new paving in front of the Post Office building will help showcase the building.
 The few buildings located on the square are more than acceptable, particularly compared to what existed before, such as the former Hamilius building and the former La Luxembourgeoise building, etc.

-and chairwoman hopes soon to be able to provide a definite, concrete response about the future of this building.
+In summary, the mayor and chairwoman hopes soon to be able to provide a definite, concrete response about the future of this building.

 Redevelopment of Place Spidolsgaart in Pfaffenthal